Utkarsh575/supply-chain-zkp-server/README.md

 "grade": "A"
 }'

-# Then, using the proofId from the response above
+# Then, using the proofId from the response above (note batch id is number here)

 curl -X POST http://localhost:3000/api/add-manufacturing-data/YOUR_PROOF_ID \
 -H "Content-Type: application/json" \